 Type 2 diabetes occurs when the body doesn't use insulin properly and can't keep blood sugar levels normal.
 Type 1 diabetes, which usually is diagnosed in children and young adults, occurs when the body doesn't produce insulin, and is commonly considered an autoimmune disorder.

-"Parents often feel a sense of relief when they find out their child has type 2 diabetes and not type 1 — the type of diabetes they label 'the serious, scary one,'" says Olga Gupta, M.D., pediatric endocrinologist and medical director of the COACH Program at Children’s Health℠ and researcher at the Touchstone Diabetes Center at UT Southwestern.
+"Parents often feel a sense of relief when they find out their child has type 2 diabetes and not type 1— the type of diabetes they label 'the serious, scary one,'" says Olga Gupta, M.D., pediatric endocrinologist and medical director of the at Children’s Health℠ and researcher at the Touchstone Diabetes Center at UT Southwestern.
 "But type 2 diabetes is a serious disease that like type 1, can cause lifelong side effects and health risks like kidney problems, nerve disease, eyesight issues and heart problems."

 The good news is that type 2 diabetes, unlike type 1, is preventable.
 Regular exercise and a healthy diet can reduce your child’s risk of developing this lifelong condition.

 Children, like adults, come in all shapes and sizes.
 That means a healthy weight varies too.
 You can't necessarily tell if your child is overweight by just looking at him, but research has shown that people carrying more weight around the middle have a higher risk for diabetes.
 One way to identify potential weight problems is with Body Mass Index (BMI), a screening tool that uses a ratio of height and weight to estimate how much body fat a person is carrying.

 A high BMI increases risk of developing serious health conditions, including type 2 diabetes.
 However, simple lifestyle changes can have a big impact on warding off this disease.